ozan-koksal/bloom-filters/README.md

 Our change detection system is designed with a two-stage filtering approach:

 ### Stage 1: Bloom Filter Quick Check
 When a change event arrives, we first check if the product ID exists in the partner-specific Bloom filter cached locally in application memory.
-This should happen in microseconds and eliminate the vast majority of non-tracked items immediately.
+This happens in microseconds and eliminates the vast majority of non-tracked items immediately.

-The projected memory efficiency is remarkable—our Bloom filters should require 99% less memory compared to storing exact hash sets of tracked products.
-This will allow us to keep all partner filters in memory without significant memory overhead.
+The projected memory efficiency is remarkable—our Bloom filters require 99% less memory compared to storing exact hash sets of tracked products.
+This allows us to keep all partner filters in memory without significant memory overhead.

 ```
 function FilterTrackingItems(changeItems):